VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Method

-\paragraph{Program Validation.} While powerful, LLMs can occasionally produce programs with syntactic errors such as malformed syntax, wrong operator names, or mismatched arguments.
-Unlike ViperGPT~\citep{suris2023vipergpt}, which relies on compiling Python code as shown in Figure~\ref{fig:viro_comp}, our validator simply checks for conformance to our predefined operator-based grammar.
-If validation fails, a concise diagnostic is fed back to the LLM in a new prompt to trigger a revision.
-See Appendix~\ref{appendix:validator} for details.
-Furthermore, Symbolic approaches achieve low failure rates, as shown in Section~\ref{sec:exp:efficiency}.
+LLMs can occasionally produce programs with syntactic errors such as malformed syntax, wrong operator names, or mismatched arguments.
+To mitigate this, we introduce a program validator that ensures strict conformance to our predefined operator-based grammar.
+Unlike ViperGPT's open-ended Python code, which is prone to runtime or library-call errors, our approach restricts the output space to a symbolic structure.

+If validation fails, a concise diagnostic feedback is provided to the LLM to trigger an immediate self-revision.
+This structured validation loop, combined with our compact operator set, allows our symbolic approach to achieve significantly lower failure rates compared to existing methods, as evidenced in Section~\ref{sec:exp:efficiency}.
+Detailed diagnostic rules are provided in Appendix~\ref{appendix:validator}.